Board Information

 Definitions of Acronyms

-Many organizations and agencies are concerned with labor, welfare, education and other departmental issues.
+Many organizations are concerned with labor, welfare, and education issues.
 Agencies and legislation are often referred to by acronyms.
 The following is a list of commonly used acronyms that may assist you.